Are you doing the Bocconi course? I enrolled yesterday.

 Yeah I finished the Bocconi course last week!
 Ah I see yeah I read that article too!

-So CVC have raised a normal closed-end fund and are using the money raised from that to purchase various stakes in companies that they think they can add value to and then sell for a profit later on (in this case the 20% stake in Serie A).
+So CVC has raised a normal closed-end fund and are using the money raised from that to purchase various stakes in companies that they think they can add value to and then sell for a profit later on (in this case the 20% stake in Serie A).

-Blackstone have raised a debt fund and are proposing to use some of this money raised and loan it to clubs in the Serie A. Debt funds are a relatively new financial product and they generate returns from their investors' money by investing in bonds or deposits i.e. they lend the money and earn interest on the money they have lent which forms the basis for the returns they generate for investors.
+Blackstone has raised a debt fund and is proposing to use some of this money raised and loan it to clubs in the Serie A. Debt funds are a relatively new financial product and they generate returns from their investors' money by investing in bonds or deposits i.e. they lend the money and earn interest on the money they have lent which forms the basis for the returns they generate for investors.

-Otherwise, debt funds and more usual close-ended funds are exactly structured in the same way, the only difference is that the debt fund invests in private debt rather than equities.
+Otherwise, debt funds and more usual close-ended funds are structured in exactly the same way, the only difference is that the debt fund invests in private debt rather than equities.

 In terms of profitability, that's a hard question to answer.
 You could argue that a debt fund offers a less risky return on investment because bonds are generally a very stable asset, and if interest rates rise, then they generate an even greater return for the investor.
 However, obviously, if interest rates fall then the opposite is true.